icapri/utilities/README.md

 ## Support

-Something is wrong with the library?
+Something isn't working as expected in this library?
 Feel free to create an issue on GitHub and our team will work on it.

 ## Contribution